arno06/WebSocketServer/README.md

 ### class.WebSocketMessage.php
  * Simple message implementation
- * Exchanges between Server and client are made through JSON containing 2 props : `event` and `payload`
+ * Exchanges between Server and client are made through JSON containing 3 props : `event`, `payload` and `groups`
    * `event` must be a string (some are reserved, see @WebSocketServer constants)
    * `payload` could be a string, an array or an object
+   * `groups` array of strings, represents targeted groups.
+If empty, the message should be sent to every client.
  * Class is responsible for packing (`write`), unpacking (`read`) messages

 ### class.WebSocketClient.php